 1. Domain Name

 Also, a .com domain is a Top-level domain (TLD) if you’re serious about blogging as a business.
-So go for a domain that has .com as the extension.
+So, go for a domain that has .com as the extension.

-This doesn’t mean that only a ‘.com’ domain extension is good.
-Prefer a .com, if not go for a country-specific domain name such as .in or .au or .UK, and so on.
+This doesn’t mean only a ‘.com’ domain extension is good.
+While you should prefer a .com, if not, go for a country-specific domain name such as .in, .au,.
+UK, and so on.

-Note: You can use BustANameNameStationLean Domain Search, or Namelix to find domain name ideas based on your preferences.
+Note: You can use BustAName, NameStation, Lean Domain Search, or Namelix to find domain name ideas based on your preferences.

 2. Payment mode